Dehradun: Civic administration

 Nagar Nigam Dehradun, also called Dehradun Municipal Corporation, is the local government of the city.
 The corporation originated in 1998.
 Prior to December 2003, this body was known as Dehradun Municipal Council, and after revamping the municipality, the Dehradun Municipal Corporation came into existence under the Uttarakhand (The Uttar Pradesh Municipal Corporation Act, 1959) (Amendment) Act, 2017.

 As of 2018, the municipality covers an area of 196.48 sqkm and administers a population of 803,983.
 In 2017, with the inclusion of 72 adjoining villages in the DMC limits, the number of wards increased from 60 to 100.
 As of 2020, the corporation consists of 100 wards and the elected head is the mayor who presides over a deputy mayor and 99 other corporators representing the wards.
-The mayor is directly elected for a period of five years and is currently Sunil Uniyal Gama, elected in November 2018.
+The mayor is directly elected for a period of five years and as of January 2025 is Saurabh Thapliyal from BJP.

 The municipal commissioner is the executive head of the local government institutions (the municipal corporation) in the division, in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
 As of 2020, the municipal commissioner is Vinay Shankar Pandey while the deputy municipal commissioner is Soniya Pant.
 The corporation has the following departments: public works, property tax, health, street lights, project implementation unit, Information Technology and sanitation.
 As per the ASICS report 2017, Dehradun municipality generates very few of its own revenues and relies primarily on grants from the state government.
 The municipality collects revenue from property taxes and parking fees.

 Other urban entities involved in civic services and city governance and management include parastatals like the Mussoorie Dehradun Development Authority (MDDA), Special Area Development Authority (SADA), Jal Sansthan, and Jal Nigam among others.
 These oversee the city's civic infrastructure which comes under Dehradun Urban Agglomeration and covers a population of 714,223 according to the 2011 census.